pgailinas/dip-ai-image-detection/README.md

 ---

-## 📘 Project Website
+## 📘 Tutorial and Documentation

-The full tutorial and documentation are available here:
+The full tutorial and step-by-step workflow are available here:

 👉 https://pgailinas.github.io/dip-ai-image-detection/